jonathanbossenger/wp-debug/README.md

   - Click notifications to open main window
 - Clean, modern UI with real-time updates
 - Cross-platform support (macOS, Windows, Linux)

+## Limitations

+- Does not work with WordPress installations that are not stored on the local computer (i.e. Docker based installations)

+## Reporting Bugs/Feature Requests

+Please use the [GitHub issues](https://github.com/jonathanbossenger/wp-debug/issues) page to report bugs or request features.

 ## Technical Stack